msa-em/nanocartography/02_orientation.md

 normal will provide the plane associated with that pole.
 It should be noted that while the native description of the plane of atoms (hkl) (e.g., (111) tetragonal c/a =2) is utilized for this calculation, the resultant **g**-vector is in cubic form.
-As previously noted, the cubic form is necessary to plot planes of atoms in a tip/tilt map, as well calculate the angle between planes Eq. [](#angle_planes) and determine the d-spacing of plane (Eq. [](#d_spacing), the distance between any plane is then is the length of the normal vector in cubic form).
+As previously discussed, the cubic form is necessary to plot planes of atoms in a tip/tilt map, as well calculate the angle between planes Eq. [](#angle_planes) and determine the d-spacing of plane (Eq. [](#d_spacing).
+This distance between any plane is then the length of the normal vector in cubic form.
 It should be stressed that when plotting or representing the planes, the nomenclature for the {u}`native planes` are still used.
 The description of the native normals can also be calculated for demonstration purposes (Eqs. [](#g_native) and [](#inversion_matrix) by multiplying the cubic description of the normal by the inverse of